molarmanful/RETURN/README.md

 ## Overview
 RETURN is different from other stack-based languages in that there are multiple stacks.
 You get 2 parent stacks, and new children stacks can be created along the way.
 There are different commands to switch between and manipulate stacks.

+RETURN uses ISO-8859-1 as its default encoding, but the interpreter uses UTF-8.

 ## Commands
 - `0-9`: Push number to stack.
 You may need to separate series of numbers with whitespace.
 - `0x00`: Find all indices of top item in stack, or return `-1` if not found.